russmckendrick/records/content/albums/come-on-feel-the-lemonheads-6353508/index.md

 ---
 title: "The Lemonheads - Come On Feel The Lemonheads"
-album_artist: "The Lemonheads"
+artist: "The Lemonheads"
-album_title: "Come On Feel The Lemonheads"
+album_name: "Come On Feel The Lemonheads"
 date: 2017-05-04
 release_id: "6353508"
 slug: "come-on-feel-the-lemonheads-6353508"
+hideSummary: true
 cover:
     image: "come-on-feel-the-lemonheads-6353508.jpg"
+    alt: "Come On Feel The Lemonheads by The Lemonheads"
+    caption: "Come On Feel The Lemonheads by The Lemonheads"
-tags: ["Rock"]
+genres: ["Rock"]
-hideSummary: true
+styles: ["Alternative Rock", "Indie Rock"]
 ---

 ## Tracklisting